atlantisa-web-design/css-center-elements/README.md

-# Position html element in the middle of its parent
+# CSS: Rule to position html element in the middle of its parent